 Scotland's Pet Photographer

-From time to time he also probably delivers one of the most different pet photography training workshops around with limited workshops being held each year both within the UK and Internationally.
+From time to time he also probably delivers one of the most different pet photography training workshops around.
 These have taken him to the USA, Italy and Qatar along with UK based workshops based in Scotland, Northern Ireland and England.

 "At the lowest end of pet photography are the hordes of high street studios churning out very similar pictures to make you yawn and forget.
 At the very top end is Paul Walker, a highly talented 'one off' original who squeezes every last drop of talent and effort into his pictures which are alive, exciting, memorable, and as good as you get."
 John Drysdale, author of "Our Peaceable Kingdom"